Total joint replacement for athletes

 After your knee replacement, our advice is to exercise more than you have in years.
 Focus on total body muscle building and weight optimization.
 You can likely return to most sports when you are fit enough to protect your joints.

 Why?
 The cause of artificial joint replacement failures, in the absence of infection, is most commonly the loosening of the cement from the bone interface and the wearing out of the plastic inserts.
+(UPDATE: See article on cementless Total Knee Replacement).
 In our opinion, much of the loosening is due to the weakening of the bone, osteoporosis as the patients’ age.
 The only known effective way to build bone is by resistance exercise.
 So by increasing your weight lifting, cycling, skiing, and hiking, you are decreasing the chance of the component loosening.
 It’s possible that the advice to limit activities actually increases the number of failures.

 Watch Dr. Stone explain why it's important to build muscle after a joint replacement

 The wearing out of plastic components most often occurs in mal position or mal tracking of the joint.
-Improved tracking is facilitated by strong muscles, better balance and more normal gait, all of which come from a strong core and strong trunk muscles.
-Total body fitness conditioning is the key to a long lasting joint replacement.
+Improved tracking is facilitated by strong muscles, better balance, and more normal gait, all of which come from a strong core and strong trunk muscles.
+Total body fitness conditioning is the key to a long-lasting joint replacement.
 Most modern knee replacements have plastic components that are interchangeable if worn out.
-So why limit an entire later lifetime of sports by the fear of them wearing out?
+So why limit an entire lifetime of sports by the fear of them wearing out?

 Read more about how a Bioknee can rebuild your knee naturally.